 Veterinarian: Dr. Catherine MacLean

 Dr. MacLean completed her Bachelor of Science from Penn State University, her Doctorate of Veterinary Medicine from Atlantic Veterinary College, and her pet acupuncture certification from Chi Institute.
 Her areas of special interest include general practice and acupuncture.
 She opened Sugar River Animal Hospital in 2013, and she has been practicing veterinary medicine since 2010.
-Dr. MacLean’s family consists of her husband Matt, her daughter Katarina, and their three pets: Jack and Misty, two cats, and Arrow, a dog.
+Dr. MacLean’s family consists of her husband Matt, her daughter Katarina, her son Alexander and their three pets: Jack and Misty, two cats, and Arrow, a dog.
 When she isn’t working, Dr. MacLean enjoys skiing, cooking, reading, gardening, and spending time with her family and friends.

 Veterinarian: Dr. Peterson – Internal Medicine Specialist